Tenured Professor Rustam Shadiev

 Universiti Kebangsaan Malaysia, Malaysia

-Brief: Associate Professor Dr Sabariah Mohamed Salleh is an expert in media and information literacy who aims to empower society with media and information literacy (MIL) skills.
+Biography: Associate Professor Dr Sabariah Mohamed Salleh is an expert in media and information literacy who aims to empower society with media and information literacy (MIL) skills.
 She is JomCheck’s head of secretariat, Malaysia’s first fact checking coalition.
 She has worked with UNESCO and Google in creating modules and MOOC to inculcate MIL skills among Malaysians.
 She is currently developing Malaysia's digital literacy framework through her project with the Malaysian Communication and Multimedia Commission.
 Sabariah received her PhD from University of Vienna in the area of Journalism and Communication Science.
 She enjoys travelling, hiking and is a self confessed foodie.

 Speech Title: Post pandemic and Digital Literacy: A New Framework